Updated Nov 5, 2019

 Refresh And Solidify Your Knowledge

 My wife and I took the course in 2016.
-We look forward to doing so again.
+We look forward to auditing it yearly.
 The exercises are mind opening, exciting and can even be socially humorous (friendly environment, like-minded people).
-It’s not just for sport/sport-touring riders.
+It’s not just for sport and sport touring riders.
 The A.R.C. is for all motorcycle enthusiasts.